michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.2.0 =
+- Added the widget factory class and the examples.
 - Fixed a bug in the `autocomplete` custom field type that the default post type slug was not set properly when the page that the field is displayed contains the `post_type` query key in the url.

 = 3.1.7 - 2014/0912 =